Ex Puerto Rico Gov. Wanda Vázquez charged with bribery

 Attorneys for the other suspects charged in the case could not be immediately reached for comment.

-In mid-May, Vázquez’s attorney told reporters that he and his client were preparing for possible charges as the former governor at the time denied any wrongdoing: “I can tell the people of Puerto Rico that I have not committed any crime, that I have not engaged in any illegal or incorrect conduct, as I have always said.”
+In mid-May, Vázquez’s attorney told reporters that he and his client were preparing for possible charges as the former governor at the time denied any wrongdoing.

-Vázquez was the second woman to serve as Puerto Rico’s governor and the first former governor to face federal charges.
-Former Gov. Aníbal Acevedo Vilá was charged with campaign finance violations while in office and was found not guilty in 2009.
-He had been the first Puerto Rico governor to be charged with a crime in recent history.

 Vázquez was sworn in as governor in August 2019 after former Gov. Ricardo Rosselló stepped down following massive protests.
 She served until 2021, after losing the primaries of the pro-statehood New Progressive Party to Pierluisi.